Cabana/jquery.cabana.sayt/README.md

 ## Methods

 - `destroy`: Remove the sayt functionality by unbinding the events and removing the results container.
+- `option`: Sets an option associated with the specified `optionName`.
+Options can be changed in the fly after the plugin has been initialized.

 ## Viewing examples